 Ironically, this massive apex predator is born tiny and helpless.
 Weighing less than a kilogram with very fine hair, Polar Bear cubs – usually born in sets of two – enter the world in the relative warmth and safety of the maternal den.
 Mother and cubs will wait there for several months until the cubs are strong enough to survive the cold.
 Beginning around March, the cubs accompany their mother on hunts for their food staple, the ringed seal.
 Their exceptional sense of smell is powerful enough to detect a seal’s breathing hole in the ice from a kilometer away.
 The cubs will stay with their mother until they are about two and a half years old, creating a three-year breeding cycle that helps to explain the slow growth of Polar Bear populations.

-To learn more about the Gold Polar Bear and Cub coins and to get current pricing, please call us at (800) 355-2116.
+Please note, Birch Gold’s selection of products rotates over time.
+To learn more about Gold Polar Bear and Cub coins, their availability and current pricing, please call us at (800) 355-2116.

 Mint: Royal Canadian Mint